FJShen/RustySAT/README.md

-- A `Vec` of references (i.e. pointers) to heap-allocated `LiteralInfo` objects, each corresponding to a `Literal` object that appears in this clause.
+- A `Vec` of references (i.e. pointers) to heap-allocated `LiteralInfo` objects, each corresponding to a `Literal` object that appears in this clause;

+- A two-element array of `Literal` objects, representing the two watch literals.

 ### Problem
 **Purpose**: Represents the sat problem and current states of each variable and